-Christmas may be over but food waste is acumulating for the unwary.
+Christmas may be over but food waste is accumulating for the unwary.

 Our kitchen production manager Chris Mitchison has an ideal solution for leftover turkey.
-Here’s her recipe for Turkey Noel.
-For general tips on avoiding food waste this Christmas, please click here.
+Here’s her recipe for Turkey Noel and quick tips on reducing food waste this Christmas.

 Back in the 70s, my mother found a recipe in the English Women’s Weekly magazine for Christmas leftovers.
 It was called Turkey Noel and it was served on Boxing Day, very effectively using up the leftover turkey.
 It was absolutely delicious.
 I have modified it to reduce the amount of preparation required – after all who wants to cook again from scratch?
 Not me!